Clam digging: Commercial

 Commercial clam digging for quahog clams, and the larger surf clams (soup clams) is primarily done offshore, via mechanical dredging.
 To harvest cultivated clam beds, aquaculturists often use a much smaller version (hand pulled) from the offshore dredge.

 Another form of commercial clam digging is done from a flat-decked boat using a clam rake with a telescopic handle.
 The head of these rakes have long tines attached to a "basket-like" cage in which the clams are collected.

 Regulations

 In Maine coastal towns and cities regulate digging clams in cooperation with the state Department of Marine Resources.
 Town clerks and city clerks issue recreational licenses for residents and nonresidents limiting digging to certain waters during certain times of the year.

+Clamming in Oregon is regulated by type of clam, razor or bay.
+Razor clams in Oregon refers to the Pacific Razor clam (Siliqua patula) and is found on the sandy beaches all along the Oregon coast.
+Bay clams is a general term for all other clams and are typically found on the more protected beaches in the bay.